 Watching Non-Featured NFL Preseason Games

 All of your in-market team’s regular season and preseason games, whether home or away, can be seen on local team’s flagship station using a TV antenna.
 For instance, I live just west of Baltimore and can watch every Ravens game for free using my Mohu Sky antenna.

 Not only will you have access to your local market teams with an antenna, but you will also have the preseason games that are nationally broadcast.
 Most teams have a broadcast network like ABC or Fox for flagship station.
 Therefore you can easily use a digital TV antenna or a streaming service that streams your local affiliate.

 What About Out of Market Games?

-Watching live only applies to NFL teams no within your local market, and excludes any of the nationally broadcast games I mentioned above.
+Watching live only applies to NFL teams, not within your local market and excludes any of the nationally broadcast games I mentioned above.
 To watch those games when the air live you need a TV antenna for the local games and Sling TV for nationally televised ESPN games.

 But even if you don’t have an Antenna or Sling TV you can still watch those games on NFL Game Pass.
 NFL game Pass will let you watch those games on demand as soon as the live telecast has ended.

 Essentially you are on a few hour delay for your local team and nationally broadcasted games.
 Otherwise, you can watch the game live online.

 Get your antenna now.
 Not only can you watch your local team’s preseason games, but every game they play all season.
 You even get to watch if your team makes it to the postseason.